 Neither China nor Tumblr have given an official reason as to why Tumblr was blocked.
 However, there are two prevailing theories, both of which hold some weight.

 Tumblr as a threat to order

 In the recent past, organizers of protests in China used social media and messaging platforms to communicate.
 These protests were very disruptive during special sessions of the Chinese government, including full-scale riots.
-As such, China began blocking them to prevent protesters from being able to organize effectively.
+As such, China began blocking them to prevent protesters and journalists from being able to organize effectively.
 China has a now-longstanding tradition of blocking many websites originating in the west, especially as they become highly popular.

 Pornographic material on Tumblr

 Porn is illegal in China, which the authorities there enforce heavily.
 Tumblr does not filter any content, which means users can post just about anything, including pornographic material.
 It’s been estimated that s much as 10% of the most popular blogs on Tumblr contain adult material, which shows up on as many as 50% of users’ dashboards.

 Can’t I just use a proxy server/free VPN/Tor/etc.?

 There must be other options than VPNs for unblocking Tumblr, right?
 It’s true – there are.
 But you’ll hard-pressed to find one that provides the same level of security and convenience as a VPN.

 Proxies work similar to VPNs – to a degree.
 Your information is sent through a tunnel to another server, giving your server that IP address.
 But, unlike a VPN, proxies don’t afford as much protection.
 A proxy may encrypt your data sent from your device to the proxy, but it doesn’t stay secure outside of this.
 You don’t get DNS leak tests or an automatic kill switch in case of drops, and if you go outside your browser, you lose any benefit.
 In other words, if you wanted to use the Tumblr app, you wouldn’t be able to in China.